-John Coltrane - "Offering: Live At Temple University" 1966 Concert To Be Released In Full For First Time Ever!posted: April 7th, 2014 by Ken Scott
+John Coltrane - "Offering: Live At Temple University" 1966 Concert To Be Released In Full For First Time Ever!posted: April 7th, 2014

 Resonance Records and UME are proud to present Offering: Live At Temple University, documenting a legendary concert by John Coltrane at Temple University in his adopted hometown of Philadelphia, Pennsylvania, on November 11, 1966, six weeks after his fortieth birthday and nine months before his untimely death.